Military public administration careers involve taking charge of how policies are crafted and disseminated among the services.

 There are 6 military careers in this industry

 Equal opportunity specialists perform administrative functions, including preparation and maintenance of equal opportunity (EO) case files.
 They are responsible for the maintenance and analysis of pertinent data, and the development of relevant reports.
 They control budget operations, assess EO education program activities, counsel military personnel and civilian employees on EO policies, and provide recommendations and advice to leaders in resolving problems related to EO matters.
-They promote effective organizational climate by implementing seminars, focus groups, and other techniques.
+They promote an effective organizational climate by implementing seminars, focus groups, and other techniques.

 Explosive ordnance disposal officers determine methods and procedures for locating and rendering safe all types of explosive ordnance.
 They lead teams that neutralize chemical, biological, and nuclear weapons, as well as improvised explosive devices (IED).